middela07/handwriting-synthesis/contribute_readme.md

-# Detailed Analysis of Handwriting Synthesis Contributions & Proof of Work
+# Analysis of Handwriting Synthesis Contribution

 ## Purpose:
 This document will guide you through steps to contribute to the project, but it will be in vain due to better OCR execution alternatives.
 Read OCR_Alternative.txt to learn more.